Professional Hunter biographies feature books written about specific legendary old-time professional hunters.

 Bror Blixen: The Africa Letters edited by G F V Kleen(1987) is an account of Bror Blixen's experiences as big-game hunter and safari leader in East Africa during the 1920s and '30s.
 Blixen was a larger-than-life settler and safari leader who many believe was Ernest Hemingway's model for the masculine heroes in his books.
-In letters to friends, Blixen gives us his perceptions of the breathtaking beauty of Africa at that time.
+These letters from Blixen to family and friends, written between 1913 and 1936, were translated by Kleen, who was a nephew of Blixen and lived with him and his second wife, Cockie, in Africa.
+Much of the content is on hunting - mostly for elephants.

 Life With Ionides by Margaret Lane (1963) is a biography of the reclusive hunter, game warden, naturalist, author and herpetologist, C J P Ionides.
-The author stayed with him in his remote jungle hut filled with deadly mambas and puff adders in Tanganyka.
+The author stayed with him in his remote jungle hut filled with deadly mambas and puff adders in Tanganyika.

 The Snake Man: Life Of C J P Ionides by Margaret Lane (1988)